 As with many television series’, “Tumble Leaf” didn’t exactly start out as “Tumble Leaf.”
 Drew’s first vision of the show was called, “Miro”.
 “Miro” was the story of a very young boy, not a blue fox!
 Drew and Kelli were very passionate about casting a young boy in the lead role, a boy who was not necessarily a trained voice-over actor.
 They wanted someone innocent and real.
 Kelli turned to her friend, Jodi Downs who just happened to have a three-and-a-half year-old son, Christopher.
 Christopher Downs… remember that name.

 Kelli and Drew wrote a short script, recorded Christopher’s voice, and animated a segment to use as a sales tool to sell “Miro”.
 As time passed, Kelli and Drew - armed with new pitch feedback, that they felt worked - re-developed “Miro” for what would be the last time.
 “Miro” developed into what we now know as, “Tumble Leaf.”
 “Tumble Leaf” soon found a happy home at Amazon!

 “Christopher’s voice quality and who he was as a whole little person just felt right for Fig.”

 “When we first met Christopher he was like a kid who would talk to anyone, who’d listen (mostly about rocks and rollercoasters), but that energy was perfect for a character like Fig who the audience could easily befriend.”

-When it was time to Cast “Tumble Leaf”, the adult voices were cast rather quickly.
-Kelli & Drew informed Amazon that they wanted to cast Christopher in the lead role of Fig. There was some apprehension on Amazon’s part, as Chris didn’t have any acting experience, but that’s the exact reason that Drew & Kelli wanted Chris for the role – he was a natural!
+When it was time to Cast “Tumble Leaf,” the adult voices were cast rather quickly.
+Kelli & Drew informed Amazon that they wanted to cast Christopher in the lead role of Fig. There was some apprehension on Amazon’s part, as Chris didn’t have any acting experience, but that’s the exact reason why Drew & Kelli wanted Chris for the role – he was a natural!

 Let the negotiations begin!